ApurbaSengupta/Text-Generation/README.md

 ...**Context** : In short, she sat, during the first visit, looking at Jane Fairfax with twofold complacency; the sense of pleasure and the sense of rendering justice, and was determining that she would dislike her no longer.

-...**Generated**: *"And you might _pity, I do not see me all.
+...**Generated**: *'And you might _pity, I do not see me all.
 It was dribured.
-I will only have forting Monseigneur in his good and conversation in a neither aloft in a known."
+I will only have forting Monseigneur in his good and conversation in a neither aloft in a known.'

-"_Younse between what a horrible more cowfort of the carriage, burne, so I longed me many through a dream.
+'_Younse between what a horrible more cowfort of the carriage, burne, so I longed me many through a dream.
 For you shall I told them in a sho*

 **2. The Strange Case of Dr. Jekyll and Mr. Hyde - Robert Louis Stevenson**: